swisscatplus/catplus-docs/tutorials/chemboard.md

 ## Technology used

-The Chemboard uses [Sveltekit](https://svelte.dev/), which has an excellent free [tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte), in case you want to familiarize yourself with this technology.
+The Chembord uses [Sveltekit](https://svelte.dev/), which has an excellent free [tutorial](https://svelte.dev/tutorial/svelte/welcome-to-svelte), in case you want to familiarize yourself with this technology.
 Also consider exploring the [docs](https://svelte.dev/docs), whenever you struggle understanding some concept, mentioned in the tutorial.

 ## Exercises